 In cutting, a competitor on horseback tries to separate a calf from a group, herd it into the center of an arena and keep it there so that it can't get away and return to the herd.
 A competitor is given two-and-a-half minutes to cut up to three calves, and judges rate his or her performance on a scale from 60 to 80.
 Horses used for this sport are specially trained and are supposed to be able to anticipate the calf's movements to help keep it in the center of the ring.
 Breeders refer to this calf instinct in horses as "cow sense" [source: PCCHA].

-For more information about sorting and penning, as well as other rodeo sports, take a look at the links on the next page.
+For more information about sorting and penning, as well as other rodeo sports, take a look at the links below.